mixedbread-ai/mixedbread-ai-haystack/README.md

 ## Overview

 [Mixedbread AI](https://www.mixedbread.com) provides best-in-class embedding and reranking models, both open-source and proprietary.
-This integration brings three powerful components to your Haystack pipelines:
+This integration brings four powerful components to your Haystack pipelines:

 - **MixedbreadTextEmbedder** - For embedding single texts and queries
 - **MixedbreadDocumentEmbedder** - For embedding documents with metadata support
 - **MixedbreadReranker** - For reranking documents by relevance
+- **MixedbreadDocumentParser** - For parsing and extracting structured content from various file formats

 More information can be found in the [official documentation](https://www.mixedbread.com/api-reference/integrations#haystack).